crossplane-contrib/provider-palette/README.md

-# Provider JetPalette
+# Provider Palette

-`provider-jet-palette` is a [Crossplane](https://crossplane.io/) provider that is built using [Upjet](https://github.com/upbound/upjet) code generation tools and exposes XRM-conformant managed resources for the JetPalette API.
+`provider-jet-palette` is a [Crossplane](https://crossplane.io/) provider that is built using [Upjet](https://github.com/upbound/upjet) code generation tools and exposes XRM-conformant managed resources for the Palette API.
+The provider helps you create resources declaratively using the Spectrocloud Palette API.

+For more information on the Spectrocloud Palette API, visit: https://docs.spectrocloud.com/api/

 ## Getting Started